KhashiGh/khashi.github.io/index.md

       url: "/files/JMP_Kashi.pdf"
 excerpt: "PhD Candidate in Applied Economics at the University of Illinois Urbana-Champaign"
 ---
-Welcome to my academic website.
+About Me
 I am a PhD Candidate in Applied Economics at the University of Illinois Urbana-Champaign.
+My research focuses on production decision under uncertainty, economics of disease management, and technology adoption in agriculture.